apnadkarni/blt/man/vector.rst

     whenever the vector is updated.

   **now**
-   If any client notifications is currently pending, they are notified immediately.
+   If any client notifications are currently pending, they are notified immediately.

   **cancel**